tenzir/tenzir/rfc/002-fault-tolerance/README.md

 submission at the catalog.
 For example, a client may add a mechanism to keep track of already ingested files, e.g., by file name and/or hash digest.

-A specific scenario to consider during regular ingestion is the event that the server (and thereby the catalog) crashes during partition submission.
-In this case the ACK of the transaction may not arrive at the client.
-The client would then have to re-submit the same partition after a timeout.
+We assume a transaction is a 2-phase operation where the client (1) opens a transaction with an ID, either provided by the server or the client, and (2) commits the transaction under the given ID.
+If the server (and thereby the catalog) crashes during or after a transaction, an ACK of the transaction may not arrive at the client.
+The client would then have to re-submit the same partition (under the same transaction ID) after a timeout.
 This will not introduce duplicates if the client initiates the submission with a uniquely chosen transaction ID.
 Since the server keeps a durable log of all transaction IDs, it will not accept an already completed transaction again.
-Alternatively, the server can generate a unique transaction ID and require the client to provide that ID during the final submission.
-Both approaches have the same effect, and we leave the implementation detail to the specific metastore at hand.

 ### Read Path